 The nature and extent of contamination is consistent with the former site use as a steel manufacturing facility.
-The primary contaminants of concern for soils at the Tecumseh Phase II-6 site are metals, including arsenic and chromium.
-Contaminants of concern to a lesser extent are semi-volatile organic compounds (SVOCs) including polycyclic aromatic hydrocarbons (PAHs), such as benzo(a)pyrene, benzo(a)anthracene, benzo(b)fluoranthene, dibenzo(a,h)anthracene and indeno(1,2,3-cd)pyrene.
+Based upon investigations conducted to date, the primary contaminants of concern for soils at the Tecumseh Phase II-7 site are metals, including arsenic, chromium and lead.
+Contaminants of concern to a lesser extent are semi-volatile organic compounds (SVOCs) including polycyclic aromatic hydrocarbons (PAHs), such as benzo(a)anthracene, benzo(a)pyrene, benzo(b)fluoranthene, dibenzo(a,h)anthracene and indeno(1,2,3-cd)pyrene.

 Widespread exceedances of unrestricted use site cleanup objectives (SCOs) for metals are common in the soil and fill.
-Arsenic, when compared to the unrestricted SCO of 13 ppm and the commercial SCO of 16 ppm, levels ranging from 6.5 ppm to 30.1 ppm, exceed both SCOs in 3 of 4 samples.
-Chromium from 4.7 ppm to 1,100 ppm exceeds the unrestricted SCO of 1 ppm in 4 of 4 samples but when compared to the commercial SCO of 400 ppm only one sample exceeded.
+When compared to the unrestricted SCO of 13 ppm for arsenic, ranging from not detected (ND) to 86.9 ppm, exceeds the SCO in 6 of 8 samples and when compared to the commercial SCO of 16 ppm, exceeds in 5 of 8 samples.
+Chromium from 26.1 ppm to 1,100 ppm exceeds the unrestricted SCO of 1 ppm in 8 of 8 samples but when compared to the commercial SCO of 400 ppm two samples exceeded.
+Lead, from 49.1 ppm to 293 ppm, exceeds the unrestricted SCO (63 ppm) in 7 of 8 samples but when compared to the commercial SCO of 1,000 ppm, no sample exceeded the SCO.

 SVOCs, like metals are widespread throughout the Phase II Business Park.
 Most of the contaminants are PAHs and are usually associated with those activities that include burning of fossil fuels and heavy rail use, both of which were ubiquitous at the former steel mill.
-At the site the above noted contaminants exceed the unrestricted SCOs in almost all of the samples.
-However, when compared to the commercial use SCOs only benzo(a)pyrene from 0.27 ppm to 1.5 ppm, exceeded its SCO of 1 ppm for 1 of 4 samples exceeding.
-No other PAH exceeded commercial SCOs.
+At the Site the above noted contaminants exceed the unrestricted SCOs in almost all of the samples.
+However, when compared to the commercial use SCOs benzo(a)pyrene ranging from 0.27 ppm to 32 ppm, exceeded the SCO of 1 ppm in 3 of 5 samples exceeding.
+Dibenzo(a,h)anthracene ranging from 0.06 ppm to 5 ppm with an SCO of 0.56 ppm exceeded the commercial SCO in 1 of 5 samples.
+With commercial SCOs of 5.6 ppm, benzo(a)anthracene from 0.22 ppm to 32 ppm, benzo(b)fluoranthene, from 0.38 ppm to 38 ppm and indeno(1,2,3-cd)pyrene from 0.21 ppm to 17 ppm, each exceeded SCOs in 1 of 4 samples.